 AMHA is unambiguous in its purpose to guard its Homeownership Program participants from predatory lenders.
-Predatory lending is making unaffordable loans based on the assets of the borrower rather than on the borrower's ability to repay an obligation.
+Predatory lending is making unaffordable loans based on the assets of the borrower rather than on the beloo...o..r.rTrrravo...oabilitytorepayand bligation.

 Whether undertaken by creditors, brokers or home improvement contractors, the practice involves engaging in deception or fraud manipulating the borrower through aggressive sales tactics, or taking unfair advantage of a borrower's lack of understanding about loan terms.
-These practices are often combined with loan terms that, alone or in combination, are abusive or make the borrower more vulnerable to abusive practices.
+These practices are often combined with loan terms that, alone or in combination, are abusive or make the borrower more ulnerable to abusive practices.

-Low and moderate income borrowers with no or non-traditional credit histories and atypical employment histories or income patterns tend to fall victim to subprime lender practices, therefore, leading to delinquency, default and subsequent foreclosure.
+Low and moderate income borrowers with no or non traditional credit histories and atypical employment histories or income patterns tend to fall victim to subprime lender practices, therefore, leading to delinquency, default and subsequent foreclosure.
 AMHA will examine the lending products offered to its homeownership program participants, to prevent predatory lending practices.